Padmasambhava: Early sources

-According to the Testament of Ba, Trisong Detsen had invited the Buddhist abbot and philosopher Śāntarakṣita (725–788) to Tibet to propagate Buddhism and help found the first Buddhist monastery at Samye ('The Inconceivable').
+According to the Testament of Ba, Trisong Detsen had invited the Buddhist abbot and Indian philosopher Śāntarakṣita (725–788) to Tibet to propagate Buddhism and help found the first Buddhist monastery at Samye ('The Inconceivable').
 However, certain events like the flooding of a Buddhist temple and lightning striking the royal palace had caused some at the Tibetan court to believe that the local gods were angry.

-Śāntarakṣita was sent back to Nepal, but was then asked to return after the anti-Buddhist sentiments had subsided.
-On his return, Śāntarakṣita brought Padmasambhava who was an Indian tantric adept from Oddiyana, in present-day Swat Valley, Pakistan.
+Śāntarakṣita was sent to Nepal, but was then asked to return after the anti-Buddhist sentiments had subsided.
+On his return, Śāntarakṣita brought Padmasambhava who was an Indian tantric adept from Oddiyana.
 Padmasambhava's task was to tame the local spirits and impress the Tibetans with his magical and ritual powers.
 The Tibetan sources then explain how Padmasambhava identified the local gods and spirits, called them out and threatened them with his powers.
 After they had been tamed, the construction of Samye went ahead.
 Padmasambhava was also said to have taught various forms of tantric Buddhist yoga.

 When the royal court began to suspect that Padmasambhava wanted to seize power, he was asked to leave by the king.
 The Testament of Ba also mentions other miracles by Padmasambhava, mostly associated with the taming of demons and spirits as well as longevity rituals and water magic.

 Evidence shows that Padmasambhava's tantric teachings were being taught in Tibet during the 10th century.
 Recent evidence suggests that Padmasambhava already figured in spiritual hagiography and ritual, and was already seen as the enlightened source of tantric scriptures up to 200 years before Nyangrel Nyima Özer (1136–1204), the primary source of the traditional hagiography of Padmasambhava.

 Lewis Doney notes that while numerous texts are associated with Padmasambhava, the most likely of these attributions are the Man ngag lta ba'i phreng ba (The Garland of Views), a commentary on the 13th chapter of the Guhyagarbha tantra and the Thabs zhags padma 'phreng (A Noble Noose of Methods, The Lotus Garland), an exposition of Mahayoga.
 The former work is mentioned in the work of Nubchen Sangye Yeshe (c.
-9-10th centuries) and attributed to Padmasambhava.
+9–10th centuries) and attributed to Padmasambhava.